tshepang/blog/content/the-wolverine-2013.md

 very interesting (the poison lady is curious, but she isn't very interesting, and neither is her powers).

-A few of the performances are interesting, most especially the gal with the deformed face, though she's too much of a curiosity than an essential character.
+A few of the performances are interesting, most especially the woman with the deformed face, though she's too much of a curiosity than an essential character.
 The son of the dying man gets a commanding performance, though the characterization is rather stale... done so